swharden/AVR-projects/ATMega328 2019-07-05 USB counter/readme.md

   * You may be able to use PE0-3 (pins 3, 6, 19, and 22)
 * make PCB smaller (there's lots of wasted space currently)
 * add mounting screw holes
+* make R11 jumpered/optional - some people want to use this for pulse counting